Emily Jane Pfeiffer

 Emily Jane Pfeiffer (26 November 1827 – 23 January 1890, née Davis) was a Welsh poet and philanthropist.
 She supported women's suffrage and higher education for women, as well as producing feminist poems.

 Pfeiffer was born Montgomeryshire, but spent much of her early life in Oxfordshire.
-She was the granddaughter of a banker, but her grandfather's bank collapsed in 1831.
-Her family could not afford a school education for her.
+She was the granddaughter of a banker, but her grandfather's bank collapsed in 1831 and her family could not afford a school education for her.
 She published her first poetry book in 1842.
 In 1850, she married a tea merchant.
 As a poet, she was particularly known for her sonnets.

 Pfeiffer inherited her husband's wealth.
 She used it to promote women's education, and to establish an orphanage for girls.
-She helped finance the construction of Aberdare Hall, a residence for female students.

 Early years and education

 Emily Jane Davis was born in Montgomeryshire, Wales, on 26 November 1827.
 Her childhood and early youth were spent amidst the rural scenery of Oxfordshire, England.
 Nature developed her imagination, as well as the humane sympathies which characterize her writings.
 It is from her father, who had many of the gifts and qualities of genius, that she derived her imaginative tendencies.
 Living far away from any town, the instruction and reading of Emily Davis was desultory.

-Following the financial collapse of her grandfather's bank in 1831 Pfeiffer's family lacked the resources to send her to school, but her father, Thomas Richard Davis, encouraged her to paint and write poetry.
+Following the financial collapse of her grandfather's bank in 1831, Pfeiffer's family lacked the resources to send her to school, but her father, Thomas Richard Davis, encouraged her to paint and write poetry.
 In 1842 she published her first book, The holly branch, an album for 1843.